MockingbirdME/game_md/Dev's D20 version/core rules.md

   - Description: the spell must be triggered via throwing, manifesting, touching, etc. within a minute after casting or it is lost.
 - *Duration, Basic (1)*
   - Limitations: a caster cannot have more duration effects ongoing at one time than one plus their mind, if positive.
-  - Description: the non-character targeted damage effects of the cantrip, spell, or crafted effect remain in play until the end of the caster's next turn; additionally, if it is a cantrip or spell, the caster can spend one stamina on their turn where the cantrip, or spell would expire to have it continue functioning until the end of their next turn.
+  - Description: the non-character targeted damage effects of the cantrip, spell, or crafted effect remain in play until the end of the caster's next turn; additionally, if it is a cantrip or spell, the caster can spend one stamina on their turn that the cantrip, or spell would expire to have it continue functioning until the end of their next turn.
 - *Duration, Basic Extended (1+)*
   - Limitations: must already have a duration effect.
   - Description: the cantrip, spell, or crafted effect lasts for an additional round, plus one for each additional arcane cost spent on this effect, when cast before it expires (if the caster spends stamina to continue the effect it still only lasts for one additional round).